Groctel/dotfiles/README.md

 | `pkgupdate`  | Updates the installed packages list with `yay`. |
 | `pull`       | Copies dotfiles into the repository.            |

-This script reads the dotfiles from both `filelist` and `filelist-root`, saves them to the repository and copies them into the home directory.
+This script reads the dotfiles from `filelist`, saves them to the repository and copies them into the home directory.
 It also reads the packages from `pkglist`.

 # Screenshots